-Therefore, Jesus who became flesh and blood just like us was operating through the power of the Spirit of God.
-This would include his ability to do miracles, walk on water (which we know Peter did as recorded in Matthew 14:29), casting out demons, foreseeing events and all other supernatural works.
-These abilities have been passed on to us his disciples as well.
+Therefore, Jesus was operating through the power of the Spirit in him.
+This would include his ability to do miracles, walk on water (which we know Peter did in a few steps as recorded in Matthew 14:29), casting out demons, foreseeing events and all other supernatural works.
+And what is exciting, these abilities have been passed on to us his disciples as well.

 “Verily, verily, I say unto you, He that believeth on me, the works that I do shall he do also; and greater works than these shall he do; because I go unto my Father.”
 (John 14:12)

-But why are we not seeing this in today’s churches?
+But why are we not seeing this happening in today’s churches?
 Could it be because we have such little faith?
-For we read: “Lord, have mercy on my son: for he is lunatick, and sore vexed: for ofttimes he falleth into the fire, and oft into the water.
+Well, let’s see what God’s word has to say: “Lord, have mercy on my son: for he is lunatick, and sore vexed: for ofttimes he falleth into the fire, and oft into the water.
 And I brought him to thy disciples, and they could not cure him.”
-(Matthew 17:15-16) And what was Jesus responds to all this: “O faithless and perverse generation, how long shall I be with you? how long shall I suffer you? bring him hither to me.”
-(Matthew 17:17) If that wasn’t a rebuke against his disciples, then I don’t know what is.
-We can see this happening again when his disciples came to Jesus saying: “why couldn’t we cast him out.”
-Again, what was Jesus’ response: “Because of your unbelief: for verily I say unto you, If ye have faith as a grain of mustard seed, ye shall say unto this mountain, Remove hence to yonder place; and it shall remove; and nothing shall be impossible unto you.
-(Matthew 17:20) Wow, we can even tell mountains to move from one place to another if we truly do it in faith.
-So, this clearly shows that we who are filled with the Holy Spirit have the same abilities as Jesus when it comes to performing miracles.
-But the question is, are we willing to step-out in faith and do them?
+(Matthew 17:15-16) And what was Jesus responds to all this: “O faithless and perverse generation, how long shall I be with you?
+How long shall I bear with you?
+Bring him here to Me.”
+And Jesus rebuked the demon, and it came out of him; and the child was cured from that very hour.
+(Matthew 17:17-18)

 Below are a few passages where Jesus is commissioning us to do what he did: